SemHammann/advent-of-code/README.md

 My solutions to advent of code
-Make the libraries work, I still have to fix them by me
+I'm trying to make the libraries work, in the meanwhile I'm copying them in my files